Working with ClientsDesign ResourcesWeb Design

 Coca Cola Emotional Branding

 Appealing to your customers' senses includes intense colours, exciting textures, and powerful scents.
-You want to make sure that your designs are pleasing to look at and touch and that they smell great.
-And remember the sound!
-Creating a cohesive auditory experience can help complete the picture and engage your customers' senses.
+You want to ensure that your designs are pleasing to look at, touch, and smell great.

 Benefits of customer-centric design